Asmat Ali Khan

-Moulavi Asmat Ali Khan was a Bangladeshi Advocate, Politician, Educationist and Social Worker.
-Asmat Ali Khan was also the first elected MP Member of the Parliament in 1973.
-He was a close alias of Bangladesh's Father of Nation Sheikh Mujibur Rahman.
+Moulavi Asmat Ali Khan was a Bangladeshi lawyer, politician, educationist, and social worker.
+Asmat Ali Khan was elected a member of parliament in 1973.
+He was a close ally of Sheikh Mujibur Rahman.
 In 2016 a bridge was opened under his name.
-In 1953 he even started a school in his community.
+In 1953 he started a school in his community.

 Early life

 Moulavi Asmat Ali Khan was born in 1907 in British India (now Bangladesh).
-He graduated from Law at a very early age and started social work.
-His son Shahjahan Khan is a government minister.
+He graduated in law at a very early age and started social work.
+His son, Shahjahan Khan, is a government minister.

 Career

-Khan was elected as an M.L.A in the year 1954 during the East Bengal Elections.
-Later in 1970, he was the elected M.P.A.
-In 1973, Khan became the first elected Member of Parliament from Faridpur-14 (Vote Area Number 214), (Madaripur).
+Khan was elected as an M.L.A. in 1954 during the East Bengal elections.
+In 1970, he was elected M.P.A.
+In 1973, Khan was elected the first member of parliament from Faridpur-14 (vote area number 214), Madaripur).
 He was also the founding member and president of Madaripur Awami League.
-In 2016 he received Swadhinata Padak.
+In 2016, he received the Swadhinata Padak.